-\\Non-return rate
+Non-return rate

-Non-return rate is defined as the percentage of cows that have not returned for a second mating within a 2-to-24-day period following their first mating as is reported in the DairyNZ Fertility Focus Report.
+Non-return rate is defined as the percentage of cows that have not returned for a second mating within an 18-to-24-day period following their first mating.
 It excludes all matings that fall outside these parameters.